WICG/aom/element-handles-explainer.md

 Find an Element by its handle name in the given document fragment (aka shadow root).
 Similar to [`DocumentFragment.getElementById`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment/getElementById).

 In the event that the referenced handle was an exported handle, this returns the element that has the `exporthandles` attribute, and does _not_ drill into the nested shadow tree.
-If needed, it is possible for the caller to call `getElementByHandle` again with the .
+If needed, it is possible for the caller to call `getElementByHandle` again on the returned element's shadow root.

 #### `Element.handle` property